Waleed-Almousa/Stats-451/README.md

-# Stat-451
+# Statistics 451:Introduction to Machine Learning and Statistical Pattern Classification
-This repository contains the Coding assignments completed in my stats 451 course
+This repository contains the Coding assignments I completed in my stats 451 course in the fall of 2023

-For each assignment, I was given a dataset and a set of questions about the data, and answered the questions using python code
+For each assignment, I was given a dataset and a set of questions about the data, and answered the questions using python code.

+Topics covered in these assignments include but are not limitited to:
+- Machine learning
+- Support Vector Machines
+- Supervised/Unsupervised learning
+- Clustering
+- Linear Regression
+- Logistic Regression
+- Ensemble learning
+- Feature selection